Home | About me | Contact | What's new | Privacy | Search

 In 1990, TxDOT completed work to upgrade 281 from a four-lane divided surface highway to a six-lane freeway from Bitters Rd. to Loop 1604.
 North of 1604, which was almost entirely rural at the time, the road remained as a four-lane surface divided highway with the only traffic signals at that time being at Encino Rio.

 With the growth of Stone Oak and Encino Park, and with other planned developments in the area, TxDOT announced plans in 2000 to extend the six-lane freeway from Loop 1604 to Stone Oak Parkway and to build a standalone overpass at Borgfeld, with long-term plans to extend the freeway in phases all the way to FM 306 at the Comal/Blanco county line.
-However, due to severe funding shortages the developed suddenly in the early 2000s, the Texas Transportation Commission directed TxDOT to use tolling to fund new freeway projects wherever possible, so this project was changed to include tolled mainlanes with non-tolled access roads.
+However, due to severe funding shortages that developed suddenly in the early 2000s, the Texas Transportation Commission directed TxDOT to use tolling to fund new freeway projects wherever possible, so this project was changed to include tolled mainlanes with non-tolled access roads.
 This sparked a long battle with toll road opponents that delayed the project multiple times for the better part of two decades.

 In 2005, TxDOT accepted an unsolicited bid from a construction consortium of Zachary Construction and Spanish firm Cintra to build the 281 toll project at no upfront cost to the state.
 However, that project was cancelled shortly after work began due to a legal challenge that raised issues with the environmental clearances for the project.